APesate/GraphQL-GitHub-Reader/README.md

 - ❒ Allow the user to view all the items in a section.
 (Pinned, Top and Starred Items)
 - ❒ Allow the user to see the details of an item.
 - ❒ Add support for pinned Gists.
+- ❒ Improve cache to not depend on Apollo for it.
+Currently it has several limitations that compromise the functionality of the app.

 ------